npmhub/npmhub/README.md

 npmhub is a browser extension that lets you explore npm dependencies on GitHub and GitLab repos.
 When viewing a repository's file list containing a `package.json`, this extension will display links and descriptions for each dependency at the bottom of the page.

+GitHub Enterprise, GitLab Enterprise and Community Edition are also supported by [authorizing your own domain in the options](https://github.com/npmhub/npmhub/pull/31).
+This is supported in Chrome and Firefox 55+ (to be released in August 2017).

 ## Installation

   + [**Chrome** extension](https://chrome.google.com/webstore/detail/npmhub/kbbbjimdjbjclaebffknlabpogocablj)